 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment Task Task Type Due Weighting Submission Homework assignments Formative
+Assessment Task Task Type Due Weighting Submission Online quizzes and homework assignments from tutes Formative

 Almost every week

-Best 8 assignments selected to contribute to 10% of total grade In class Test 1 Formative and Summative In class Week 6 20% In class Test 2 Summative In class Week 9 20% In class Group project Summative Week 10 20% MyUni End-of-semester exam Summative In class Week 12 30% In class
+10% of total grade (total taken from those submitted if some missed and documentation provided) In class Test Formative and Summative In class Week 6 (approx.) 20% In class Mid-semester assignment Summative During mid-semester break 20% In class 'Is Barbie for real' assignment Summative Weeks 6-8 20% MyUni End-of-semester exam Summative In class Week 12 30% In class

 Assessment Related RequirementsStudents must attempt all assessment tasks to pass this course.
 Since the University Preparatory Program is designed to prepare students for success at University, completing and submitting all assignments is central to the intended learning outcomes of the program and each course within it.
 Often, at least attempting and submitting assignments in the face of difficulty or adversity is enough for success at University and the UPP encourages this resilience by employing this policy in select courses.